Strings from Almost Nothing

-\item[] {\it ii}) {\it Minimal Zeros.}\labeltext{{\it ii})}{ii} All zeros of the residues are Regge zeros mandated by self-consistency.
-Extra zeros are not physically inconsistent, but they are manifestly nonminimal because they go beyond what is required.
+\item[] {\it ii}) {\it Minimal Zeros.}\labeltext{{\it ii})}{ii} Every zero of every residue is at the precise location of a Regge zero mandated by self-consistency.
+Even though extra zeros are not inconsistent, they are manifestly nonminimal because they go beyond what is required.

 \end{itemize}